michielpost/Q42.HueApi/README.md

 ## Remote API
 There is also a Philips Hue Remote API.
 It allows you to send commands to a bridge over the internet.
 You can request access here: http://www.developers.meethue.com/content/remote-api
 Q42.HueApi is compatible with the remote API.
 You need an Access Token and a Bridge Id.
 Please refer to the Philips Hue API documentation on how to obtain them.
-This library does not have support for it yet.
-Pull Requests are welcome!
+**NOTE** Remote API support is untested.
+Testing and PRs are very much appreciated.

 	IRemoteHueClient remoteHueClient =  new RemoteHueClient("access token");
-	remoteHueClient.Initialize("bridge id");
+	remoteHueClient.Initialize("bridge id", "whitelist_id");

 After the setup, you can send normal commands to the remote API: